ExpressLRS/Docs/docs/software/dynamic-transmit-power.md

 ### OSD Power Display

-To see the current output power on your FPV OSD, enable the `Tx uplink power` OSD element.
+To see the current output power on your FPV OSD, enable the `TX uplink power` OSD element.
 Uplink power is not available if `Switch Mode` is set to `Hybrid`, or older Betaflight (<4.3.0) and iNav (<2.6.0) versions.
 This value updates 8x more quickly in fullres packet modes.

 ### EdgeTX / OpenTX Power Readout